|Directors | Officers|

 Executive Chairman of the Board

-Mr. Pearlman has served as Executive Chairman of the Board since June 2016, as a director since May 2010 and as the Chairman of the Board since September 2010.
+Mr. Pearlman has served as a director since May 2010 and as Executive Chairman of the Board since June 2016.
+Mr. Pearlman served as the Chairman of the Board from September 2010 through May 2016.
 Mr. Pearlman currently serves as Chairman and CEO of Liberation Investment Group, LLC, a New York based investment management and financial consulting firm, a position he has held since January 2003.
-Since January 2012 he has served on the board of Network-1 Technologies, Inc. (NYSE MKT:NTIP) where he serves as Chairman of the Audit Committee and a member of the Corporate Governance Committee.
-From January 2012 through January 2013 he served on the Board of Dune Energy.
+Since January 2012, he has served on the board of Network-1 Technologies, Inc. (NYSE MKT:NTIP) where he serves as Chairman of the Audit Committee and a member of the Corporate Governance Committee.
+From January 2012 through January 2013, he served on the Board of Dune Energy.
 From October 2006 to March 2010, Mr. Pearlman served on the board of Multimedia Games, Inc. (NASDAQ-GS:MGAM).

 |Joseph D’Amato |